solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 The shortest path - no lights active - gets slightly faster, but the longest path - two lights active - has half the performance!
-Adding branches to this shader has broken up the instruction stream into three basic blocks - the main outer scope, and one "if" block for each function call.
+Adding branches to this shader has broken up the instruction stream into three basic blocks - the main outer scope, and one `if` block for each function call.
 Even though we're notionally doing less work, the compiler cannot pack out the issue width available in the hardware.